InstantRobin/Budgeting-App-Project/README.md

-As a user, I want to be able to store my account data As a user, I want to be able to log my actions and their date As a user, I want to be able to see a history of these actions As a user, I want to be able to remove actions from the log As a user, I want to be able to create charts/graphs of this data
+As a user, I want to be able to store my account data As a user, I want to be able to log my actions and their date As a user, I want to be able to add logged action to a history of logged actions As a user, I want to be able to sort and update this history As a user, I want to be able to print a history of these actions As a user, I want to be able to remove actions from the log As a user, I want to be able to create charts/graphs of this data